Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 The Orthodox service began at noon at the Metropolitan Cathedral of the Virgin Mary.
 As part of the Orthodox ceremony, attendants exchanged the rings and crowns worn by Juan Carlos and Sophia three times.
 The crowns were the same as those used during the wedding of Paul and Frederica in 1938.

-Sophia was reported to be smiling throughout both ceremonies, although she did shed some tears toward the end of the Orthodox service.
+Sophia smiled throughout both ceremonies, although she did shed some tears toward the end of the Orthodox service.
 Queen Frederica was also said to have cried during the service.
 Juan Carlos put his arm around and offered Sophia his handkerchief to comfort her.
 Not to be outdone by the Catholics, 22 Orthodox bishops assisted the Primate during the ceremony.

 Upon leaving the Orthodox cathedral, a very excited Sophia nearly tripped over her long train.
-The couple descended the steps of the cathedral under a tunnel of swords held by eighteen Spanish officers, friends of Juan Carlos from the three Spanish military academies.
+The couple descended the cathedral steps under a tunnel of swords held by eighteen Spanish officers, friends of Juan Carlos from the three Spanish military academies.
 Spanish royalists shouted, “Long live the King!” as the couple exited under a tunnel of swords.
-Sophia then threw her wedding bouquet, which was caught by Anne-Marie of Denmark, who married Sophia’s brother Constantine in 1964.
+Sophia then threw her wedding bouquet, caught by Anne-Marie of Denmark, who married Sophia’s brother Constantine in 1964.

 A short civil ceremony was held at the Greek Royal Palace following the religious services.
 Sophia would now be known as Sofia – the Spanish version of her name.
 A wedding banquet followed for guests attending the two religious ceremonies.